The strain gap in a system of weakly and strongly interacting two-level systems: Introduction

-In this paper we derive analytically, and verify numerically, the single particle DOS of the weakly and strongly interacting TLSs as are given by the Hamiltonian in Eqs. (\ref{H-St}),(\ref{Jcutoff}).
-The TLSs interact via the acoustic interaction, which is modeled as having a $1/r^3$ spatial dependence with a short distance cutoff, and a random angular dependence.
-Whereas for a single species the Efros Shklovskii correlation gap is derived by a self-consistent calculation for the DOS\cite{ES75,BSE80}, the two-TLS structure as presented in the Hamiltonian (\ref{H-St}),(\ref{Jcutoff}) allows analytical derivation within controlled approximations, not invoking self-consistency.
-Our results are then confirmed using Monte-Carlo simulations.
-We find that the DOS of the weakly interacting TLSs is well described by that of a random field Ising model, with an effective field much larger than the interaction, as the former is a result of their interaction with the strongly interacting TLSs.
-The DOS of the strongly interacting TLSs has a {\it power law} dependence on energy at small energies, with a power that depends on the value of the short distance cutoff of the acoustic interaction.
+The DOS of the weakly interacting TLSs is found to be well described by that of a random field Ising model.
+The magnitude of the random field is much larger than the interaction between two weakly interacting TLSs, yet much smaller than the typical near neighbor defect-defect interaction in solids.
+This arises because the effective random field is a result of the interaction of the weakly interacting TLSs with the strongly interacting TLSs, thus attaining an intermediate energy scale.
+The DOS of the strongly interacting TLSs has a {\it power law} dependence on energy at small energies, with a power that depends on the value of the short distance cutoff of the elastic interaction.
 This dependence of the DOS on the form of the interaction at short distances is quite remarkable, as the physics of the correlation gap at low energies is that of long distances.
-We show that it is the product of the interaction energy constant at large distances and the DOS of the weakly interacting TLSs at low energies that dictates the gap behavior.
+We show that the product of the $r^{(-3)}$ interaction constant at large distances and the DOS of the weakly interacting TLSs at low energies determines the gap behavior.
 This product depends on the short distance cutoff, because with enhanced cutoff the distribution of energies of the weakly interacting TLSs becomes narrower, and their DOS at low energies becomes larger.

 The paper is organized as follows: In Sec.~\ref{Sec:Analytical} we present the model and the analytical derivation of the DOS of the weakly interacting and strongly interacting TLSs.
 Our numerical results are presented in Sec.~\ref{Sec:Numerical}.
 We then conclude with a discussion of our results and their consequences in Sec.~\ref{Sec:Discussion}.
 Some details of the analytical derivation of the DOS are deferred to App.~\ref{Sec:tauDOS} (weakly interacting TLSs) and App.~\ref{Sec:SDOS} (strongly interacting TLSs).
 The numerical calculation of the power law in the DOS of the $S$-TLSs is detailed in App.~\ref{Appnumerical}, and the effect of finite size is considered in App.~\ref{Appfinitesize}.